DIN connector: Analog audio

 The 3/180° and 5/180° connectors were originally standardized and widely used in European countries for interconnecting analog audio equipment.
 For example, a stereo tape recorder could connect to a stereo amplifier using the five pins for the four signal connections plus ground.
 The connectors on the cord are connected pin for pin, (pin 1 to pin 1, etc.).
 Pins on male connectors are numbered (from right to left, viewed from outside of the connector, with the five pins upwards, and facing them): 1–4–2–5–3.
 Holes on female connectors are also numbered 1-4-2-5-3, but from left to right (facing the holes).
-The three pins that make contact with a 3 pin DIN connector will have the same pin numbering both in the three-pin and the five-pin connector.
+The three pins that make contact with a three-pin DIN connector will have the same pin numbering both in the three-pin and the five-pin connector.
 A four-conductor cord wired in this way is sometimes called a DIN cord, a DIN lead or a DIN cable.
 For mono interconnections, the 3/180° plugs are sufficient.
 When a mono plug is inserted into a stereo socket, it mates with the left channel.
-For playback only interconnections, the 3/180° plugs are sufficient, with pin 1 and 3 used for the stereo channels and pin 2 as signal ground.
+For playback-only interconnections, the 3/180° plugs are sufficient, with pin 1 and 3 used for the stereo channels and pin 2 as signal ground.
 Five-pin DIN inputs for record players and auxiliary signal sources commonly join pin 1 and 5 in order to be compatible both with the 3/180° and 5/180° pinouts.
-This generally works fine.
-However the join of pin 1 and 5 on adapters between DIN and RCA connectors can cause problems if used with a five-pin DIN connector tape connector on an amplifier or receiver, as it will join the left record with right playback signal.
-The other way around is usually not a problem as sending the right playback out of a tape recorder back in to the left record input usually imposes no problem in playback mode.
+This generally works, but the join of pin 1 and 5 on adapters between DIN and RCA connectors can cause problems if used with a five-pin DIN connector tape connector on an amplifier or receiver, as it will join the left record with the right playback signal.
+The other way around is usually not a problem, as sending the right playback out of a tape recorder back in to the left record input usually causes no trouble in playback mode.

 The signal levels are generally in the low range of line levels for playback/reproduction signals.
 The levels for recording can be considerably lower, more like microphone levels in some cases.